- Why TCI?

 The Science of Baking

 Kids of all ages love to bake, especially when they get to taste the yummy treat at the end of the lesson.
 Do an activity on chemical reactions, reversible and irreversible changes, and how heat impacts different things.
 Let students research what certain ingredients do in particular recipes, such as baking soda or baking powder.
-You could even push the experiment farther and make some baked goods without one specific ingredient to see what happens and how the final product is different with the absence of just one thing.
+You could even push the experiment further and make some baked goods without one specific ingredient to see what happens and how the final product is different with the absence of just one thing.

 Holiday Song/Poem Analysis